When Surgery Goes Wrong

 It will be cold comfort to a patient who has experienced a surgical complication to tell them that it was simply a “misadventure,” but that’s the terminology our courts have adopted to distinguish excusable surgical errors from negligent ones.

 Thomson Rogers’ medical malpractice lawyers have a proven track record of successfully litigating surgical malpractice cases.
-Our firm has been fighting for patients and winning for more than 85 years.
+Our firm has been fighting for patients and winning for nearly 90 years.

 Proving Surgical Negligence